 This course will focus on research techniques used by astronomers, including observational studies using ground- and space-based telescopes, and data mining of large on-line astronomical datasets.
 We will also emphasize the variety of technical writing that astronomers do, including observing/funding proposals, journal articles, and technical reviews.
 This course is an approved SAGES departmental seminar.

 No required textbooks.
-Readings will come from a variety of sources available online and in the astronomy lab and library.
+Readings will come from a variety of sources available online and in the astronomy lab and library, including:

-There will be 4-5 homework sets geared towards the development of technical skills.
+There will be a variety of homework sets geared towards the development of technical skills.
 These assignments will often be coordinated with in-class activities.
 Typical assignments could include conducting a simple photometric analysis of astronomical image data, or downloading and analyzing appropriate astronomical datasets off of the web.

-In addition, there will be several writing assignments throughout the semester which might include
+In addition, there will be several writing assignments during the semester:

 ASTR 406: Graduate students will have additional problems assigned, and will be asked to do more in-depth analysis and interpretation of data.

-Final grades are based on a weighted average of course assignments (with weights as given in the Assignments section).
+Final grades are based on a weighted average of course assignments (with weights as given in the Assignments section), modified by the attendance score.
 There are no exams.
 The grading scheme works as follows:

 |Course Schedule / Topic List

 After taking this course, students should be able to: